 Zina Kumok, 26, has learned a thing or two about personal finance – the hard way.
-When she graduated from Indiana University in 2011 with a journalism degree, she was saddled with $28,000 worth of student-loan debt that she had to pay off on her own, and on the starting salary of a journalist, which was only about $28,000 a year.
-In December 2012, Kumok launched an online blog, “Debt Free After Three,” in which she regularly posts personal-finance reflections and anecdotes about her journey to pay off her sizable student-loan debt in only three years.
+When she graduated from Indiana University with a journalism degree, she was saddled with $28,000 worth of student-loan debt that she had to pay off on her own, and on the starting salary of a journalist, which was only about $28,000 a year.
+Soon after, Kumok launched an online blog, “Debt Free After Three,” in which she regularly posts personal-finance reflections and anecdotes about her journey to pay off her sizable student-loan debt in only three years.
 Typically, it would take nine years or longer, and cost thousands of more dollars in accrued interest.

 Kumok’s last loan payment cleared on November 18, 2014.
 How did she become debt-free?
 She says, “There are only two ways to pay off any kind of debt.
 Spend less or make more.
 Do one or the other — or if you’re really desperate, do both.”

 We featured Kumok in a student-loan article a few months back and decided to invite her to be a regular KWHS contributor.
 Below is the first installment of a series of articles that Kumok is writing for KWHS about her personal-finance journey.
 She says she has learned a lot of things that she wishes her 17-year-old self knew before she took out student loans.
 First up?
 All about interest.